xylian-site/DeepSpeed/blogs/deepnvme/03-2025/README.md

 # I/O performance scaling
 We used our `ds_io` benchmarking tool to demonstrate DeepNVMe proportionally scaling I/O performance with available NVMe bandwidths.
 This empowers users to accelerate I/O bound DL applications at modest cost using more or faster NVMe SSDs.
 In our experiments, we measure the achieved read and write bandwidths of 1GB data transfers between HBM and NVMes.
 We evaluate scaling up NVMes from PCIe Gen4 to Gen5, and scaling out from 4 to 8 SSDs.
-The SSDs are combined into a single RAID-0 volume.
+The SSDs are combined into a single RAID-0 (disk striping) volume.
 We summarize the results in the Figure below which show that DeepNVMe scales I/O performance on both dimensions.
 Scaling up from 4xGen4 SSDs to 4xGen5 SSDs improves reads from 10GB/sec to 27GB/sec, and writes from 5GB/sec to 11GB/sec.
 Scaling out from 4xGen5 to 8xGen5 further improves reads to 48GB/sec, and writes to 26GB/sec.

 <img src="./media/dnvme_scaling.png">
 <div align="center">